2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/roadmap.md

 ## February post LTS

+1. Improve WYSIWYG
+    1. Ability to do more configuration on WYSIWYG
+        1. ability to override toolbar buttons
+        1. ability to set various easy-to-set configuration
+        1. Possibly ability to preset various configurations globally or at site-level and use in other places

 1. Formula improvements
     1. ✅ Get App or global settings for formulas
-    1. Better support for promises
+    1. ⏳ Better support for promises
     1. ⏳ Ability to set the value of another field
-    1. Intellisense on Formulas
+    1. ✅ Intellisense on Formulas
-1. Improve Export-Import Bundles
-    1. Ability to create bundles in the Admin UI
-    1. Ability to review bundles and what's inside in the Admin-UI
-    1. Ability to download/export bundles
-    1. Ability to import bundles in the Admin-UI
-    1. Ability to save bundles to App_Data
-    1. Ability to import bundles from App_Data
-    1. Maybe ability to auto-save bundles to App_Data on standard export
+1. ⏳ Entity Serialization Improvements
 1. Apps / App Maintenance: publish other new apps
     1. New timeline
     1. Files